 So you’ve sold your home and now it’s time to finish up the remaining details.
 If you live in Stone County, it’s likely that you are required to get a septic inspection before the process can be finalized.

-We understand that from a homeowner’s (seller’s) perspective that getting the paper work is all you really care to have done.
-By law and county regulations, there are a few requirements that must be met. (see requirements below)
+We understand that from a homeowner's (seller's) perspective that getting the paper work is all you really care to have done.
+However, by law and county regulations, there are a few requirements that must be met. (see requirements below)

 As a seller there are certain things you should strongly consider when it comes to selling your home.
 Missouri state and county regulations are in place to prevent soil and contamination issues, but also to ensure that everything is in working order.